 PARKS & GREENWAYS

-The Town has four distinctive parks, each offering different amenities.
+The Town has five distinctive parks and one plaza, each offering different amenities.
 All have restroom facilities and three have picnic pavilions that can be reserved by contacting the Parks & Recreation Department at 865-218-3375 or here.
 Photos of each pavilion are here.

 Farragut boasts over 25 segments of greenway trails, totaling approximately 16 miles, that connect neighborhoods and provide great places to ride a bike, walk, run and roller blade.
 Public parking is available at the Town's four longest trails.
 Find more info about greenways below.